MaxiKen/new/standardization_prompt.md

 - natural prose
 - no unnecessary repetition
 - no unsupported claims
+- no fabricated references
 - no forbidden formulaic expressions
 - no drafting debris

-If anything fails, rewrite the affected verse before continuing.
+If anything fails, correct or regenerate that verse before continuing.

+This requirement applies even when working in batches.

 ---

-18. Final Merge
+17. Final Merge

-After all individual verse files have been completed and checked, merge them in ascending order into:
+After every individual verse has been completed and checked, merge the verse files in ascending numerical order into:

 new/{{NNN}}.md

-The merge operation is permitted because it is an assembly operation, not a rewriting operation.
+The merge is permitted because it is an assembly operation, not a rewriting operation.

-The commentary itself must already have been independently generated in the individual verse files.
+The commentary must already exist as independently generated verse files before merging.

 ---

-19. Final Statistical Analysis
+18. Final Statistical Analysis

 After merging, analyze both the initial and newly generated material.

+New Commentary

 Calculate:

-New Commentary

 - total words
 - number of verses